pelagia123/todo-list-tutorial/new-component-todo-item.md

 Use the Angular Generator to create the component, then make the component [use an inline template](https://ng-girls.gitbook.io/todo-list-tutorial/component#inline-template).
 Continue with the remaining instructions on this page.
 {% endhint %}

-You can see a new folder was created - `src/app/todo-item`, with the component files inside.
+Back in your IDE, you can see a new folder was created - `src/app/todo-item`, with the component files inside.

 Use the new component in the template of `app-root` component - inside the `<li>` element: